 Step 1.
-Review the U.S. Fish and Wildlife Service's (USFWS) list of Federally Threatened and Endangered Species in North Carolina for the specific county as well as the National Marine Fisheries Service (NMFS) website (if applicable) and then the North Carolina Natural Heritage Program (NCNHP) Data Explorer or equivalent database for known species occurrences and Critical Habitat Designations.
+Review the U.S. Fish and Wildlife Service's (USFWS) IPaC site using the project study area as well as the National Marine Fisheries Service (NMFS) website (if applicable) and then the North Carolina Natural Heritage Program (NCNHP) Data Explorer or equivalent database for known species occurrences and Critical Habitat Designations.

-NOTE: Bald Eagle is to be assessed for all counties.
+NOTE: Bald Eagle is to be assessed for all projects.

 - Step 2.
-Schedule field surveys based on the resource agency-approved optimal survey windows for plants and animals. - Identify who should perform the survey work based on the guidance provided in the NRTR Guidance and Template (ECAP or the Biological Surveys Group (BSG)). - For Division projects, determine if ECAP assistance is needed or if the field surveys will be consulted out by the Division Office.
-Divisions may ask for ECAP assistance or scope out surveys from their office. - Step 3.
-Prior to visiting the project study area, conduct, at a minimum, a review of the following: - Project Study Area - U.S. Geological Survey (USGS) quadrangle maps (GIS or other website sources) - Natural Resources Conservation Service (NRCS) county soils maps (Web Soil Survey or Online hard copies) - Most recent NCDOT aerial photography (NC OneMap) - Current USFWS published list of federally protected species for each county and, when applicable, Recovery Plans for the listed species (and NMFS website if applicable) - NCNHP database of protected species and rare habitats - N.C.
+Schedule protected species surveys based on the resource agency-approved optimal survey windows for plants and animals. - Identify who should perform the survey work per your scope. - For Division projects, determine if EAU (ECAP or BSG) assistance is needed, or if the field surveys will be consulted out by the Division Office.
+Divisions may ask for EAU assistance or scope out surveys from their office. - Step 3.
+Prior to visiting the project study area, conduct, at a minimum, a review of the following: - Project Study Area - U.S. Geological Survey (USGS) quadrangle maps (GIS or other website sources) - Natural Resources Conservation Service (NRCS) county soils maps (Web Soil Survey or Online hard copies) - Most recent NCDOT aerial photography (NC OneMap) - Current IPaC listings and (when applicable) Recovery Plans for the listed species (and NMFS website if applicable) - NCNHP database of protected species and rare habitats - N.C.
 Department of Environmental Quality (NCDEQ Division of Water Resources (DWR) water resource information. - GIS environmental data provided by the N.C.
 Center for Geographic Information and Analysis - Step 4.
-Upload the study area into the GPS unit or equivalent equipment (optional but strongly advised).

-- Step 5.
-Review the General Field Safety procedure for additional information on pre-field work activities - Step 6.
-Coordinate with your NCDOT Project Manager regarding sending out Landowner Contact Letters prior to fieldwork.
+Upload the study area into the GPS unit or equivalent equipment (optional but strongly advised). - Step 5.
+Review the General Field Safety procedure for additional information on pre-field work activities. - Step 6.
+Coordinate with your NCDOT scoping contact, or refer to your scope regarding sending out Landowner Contact Letters prior to fieldwork.